FSM1/linumassessment/ApiServer/readme.md

+# API Server

+This component requires an instance of the MongoDB.

 ## Seeding the DB

 This will destroy any data in the specified database.

-`npm install
-`cd /ApiServer/node_modules/mongoose-data-seed/
-`npm link
-`npm run initialise
+` npm run initialise